Looking Closely at the Growth Curve for Applied Digital Corporation (APLD)

-Applied Digital Corporation (NASDAQ:APLD) went up by 2.71% from its latest closing price compared to the recent 1-year high of $27.12.
-The company’s stock price has collected 3.96% of gains in the last five trading sessions.
+Applied Digital Corporation (NASDAQ:APLD) went down by -2.48% from its latest closing price compared to the recent 1-year high of $27.12.
+The company’s stock price has collected -11.14% of loss in the last five trading sessions.

 Is It Worth Investing in Applied Digital Corporation (NASDAQ :APLD) Right Now?